vtex-apps/admin-catalog-translations/docs/README.md

+#  ⚠️ Maintenance ⚠️
+*Starting June 1st 2023, this application will no longer be maintained by VTEX.*
+#

 # Admin Catalog Translation

 The catalog translation app provides a way to read and update SEO relevant information for all bindings associated to an account for the following catalog entries: